 * Prerequisite is waived for students who are voluntarily participating.

 Current UW Milwaukee students are eligible to participate.
-Students may be self-referred or referred by a counselor, faculty or other concerned persons.
-Students may be mandated/required to participate by University Housing, the Dean of Students Office, other University administrators or a municipal court.
 For students who are 17 years old or younger, a signed parental consent form is required prior to participation.

-For students mandated/required to participate (for example, by the University or a court/judge), a non-refundable program fee will be placed on the student’s PAWS account.
+For students mandated/required to participate (for example, by the University or a court/judge) or who require proof of program completion, a non-refundable program fee will be placed on the student’s PAWS account.
+BASICS I is $65.00 and BASICS II is $130.00.

 There is no fee for UWM students who participate voluntarily (not mandated).
-Voluntary students do not receive any form of verification/proof of their participation.
+Voluntary students do not receive any form of verification/proof of completion of the program.

 For more information, contact Health Promotion & Wellness at 414-229-3712 or email@example.com.